xxks-kkk/linuxjedi.co.uk/content/blog/2017/03/31/binary-heap.md

 <img src="/images/binary-heap-percolate-up-done.PNG" alt="binary heap percolate up done"/>

-\* ---- Note ---- *

-> Position 0 is used as a sentinel, which holds the value that is smaller than
-> (or equal to) any element in the heap.
-This is because every iteration of insert
-> needs to test: 1. if it has reached the top node A[1] 2. if parent $\le$ item
-> The first test can be avoid by using sentinel b/c it then becomes a special case
-> of second test.
+[^2]: Position 0 is used as a sentinel, which holds the value that is smaller than (or equal to) any element in the heap.
+This is because every iteration of insert needs to test: 1. if it has reached the top node A[1] 2. if parent $\le$ item The first test can be avoid by using sentinel b/c it then becomes a special case of second test.

 ### DeleteMin